 This section presents the values of each of the parameters needed to run this example.
-First, from the PASS Home window, load the Equivalence Tests for Two Proportions [Differences] procedure window by clicking on Proportions, then Two Independent Proportions, then Equivalence Tests, then Specify using Differences.
-You may then follow along here by making the appropriate entries as listed below or load the completed template Example1 from the Template tab on the procedure window.
+First, from the PASS Home window, load the Equivalence Tests for Two Proportions [Differences] procedure window by expanding Proportions, then Two Independent Proportions, then clicking on Equivalence, and then clicking on Equivalence Tests for Two Proportions [Differences].
+You may then make the appropriate entries as listed below, or open Example 1 by going to the File menu and choosing Open Example Template.

+Option Value

 Data Tab

-Find (Solve For) .
-Power and Beta
+Find (Solve For) Power and Beta

 Power Ignored since this is the Find setting

 Alpha 0.05

 N1 (Sample Size Group 1) 50 to 500 by 50

 N2 (Sample Size Group 2) Use R

 R (Sample Allocation Ratio) 1.0

 D0.U (Upper Equivalence Difference) 0.15

-D0.L (Lower Equivalence Difference) -D0.U
+D0.L (Lower Equivalence Difference) D0.U

 D1 (Actual Difference) 0.00 0.05 0.10

 P2 (Reference Group Proportion) 0.5

 Test Type Likelihood Score (Farr. & Mann.)

 Options Tab

 Maximum N1 or N2 Exact 100